bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Absolutely-Everything-You-Could-Need-To-Know-About-How-JavaScript-Works-.md

 **Javascript Closures 101 - Explaining how closures work**

-*So, “closures”, right?
+*So, "closures”, right?
 That’s a fun one that tends to cause confusion all around.
 It’s pretty much a given that at some…*reallifejs.com<a href="http://reallifejs.com/the-meat/getting-closure/" class="js-mixtapeImage mixtapeImage mixtapeImage--empty u-ignoreBlock"></a>

 **Closure, Currying and IIFE in JavaScript**